inmbolmie/elfacun/SOURCE.md

 I include here all the resources needed to build a module.

 There are separated design files for V1 and V2 hardware.
-The firmare is the same for both versions though.
+The firmware is the same for both versions though.

+The V2 module main improvement is on the board date capture circuit.
+The board position is now stored on two dedicated RAM chips, and this allows for universal compatibility with any original Mephisto module.

 Building a module from scratch is not easy.
 I will try to give some caveats for each step.
 You will need to: